 Application : Applied Explanation : on application of the practice The whistleblowing process embodies the Group's commitment to maintain an open and supportive working environment in which stakeholders are able to report instances of wrongdoings on a confidential basis without fear of retaliation.
-The Group takes a serious view of any wrongdoing on the part of any of its Employees, Management, Directors and Vendors, in particular with respect to their obligations to the Group's interests and all reports made in good faith will be investigated, regardless of the length of service, position/ title, relationship or connection of the alleged parties to the Group.
+The Group takes a serious view of any wrongdoing on the part of any of its Employees, Management, Directors and Vendors, with respect to their obligations to the Group's interests and all reports made in good faith are investigated, regardless of the length of service, position/ title, relationship or connection of the alleged parties to the Group.
 In this regard, the Board establishes, reviews, and together with Management, implement appropriate policies and procedures on whistleblowing at the Group level.
 The oversight of the whistleblowing function is under the purview of the Senior Independent Non-Executive Director (SINED), who ensures that all reported violations are properly investigated.
 The SINED is also responsible for reviewing the effectiveness of the actions taken in response to all concerns raised.
 In discharging her duties, the SINED is assisted by the Whistleblowing Unit (WBU) that is housed under the independent Group Integrity, Governance & Assurance Department.
-Parties can report a whistleblowing complaint if they are aware of any wrongdoings, including, but not limited to the following: a) Fraud, including but not limited to the following: Act of corruption such as conflicts of interest, bribery, kickbacks; Misappropriation of assets; and Financial statement fraud. b) Sexual harassment; c) Criminal breach of trust; d) Acts or omissions which are deemed to be against the interest of the Company, laws, regulations or public policies; e) Misuse of confidential information; f) Giving false or misleading information (including suppression of any material fact or information); g) Breaches of any Group policies and/or COBC; or h) Deliberate concealment of any of the above matters or other acts of wrongdoing.
+Parties can report a whistleblowing complaint if they are aware of any wrongdoings, including, but not limited to the following: Human rights abuses Harassment and violence, both physical and verbal Acts or omissions which are deemed to be against the interest of the Company, laws, regulations or public policies; Fraud, including but not limited to the following: Act of corruption such as conflicts of interest, bribery, kickbacks; Misappropriation of assets; Financial statement fraud; Criminal breach of trust Abuse of power or position

+- Giving false or misleading information (including suppression of any material fact or information); - Other criminal offences; - Breaches of any Group policies and/or Code of Business Conduct; or - Deliberate concealment of any of the above matters or other acts of wrongdoing.